 "I've taken a few practices," he said.
 "It was no surprise, but science was the hardest."

 He said there was a section dealing with physics that completely baffled him.
-Although his score was just 3 points shy of perfect, Rosen said he wanted to do better.
+Although his score was just three shy of perfect, Rosen said he wanted to do better.

 "I had decided if I got a 34, I wouldn't retake it," Rosen said.

-He set this original benchmark because he was eyeing a Brigham Young University scholarship, and he had come to the conclusion that scoring at least 34 would maximize his chances of getting it.
+He set this original benchmark because he was eying a Brigham Young University scholarship, and he had come to the conclusion that scoring at least 34 would maximize his chances of getting the scholarship.

 Rosen said he didn't do a whole lot different the second time he took the test except one key thing.